 This is the result of a new study by the ManpowerGroup, recently presented at the World Economic Forum in Davos, which sends positive signals for the labor market of the future: More respondents worldwide expect job growth due to the digital revolution to be a decline (19 percent to 12 percent ).

 The study "Resource Education - The Skills Revolution" is based on an online survey among 18.000 employers in 43 countries.
 It was carried out on behalf of ManpowerGroup Inc. by the market research institute InfoCorp.
 The international study results (English) are available at:

 Which qualifications are fit for the future?

-It is not yet clear how these activities will look.
-However, the employers already have an idea of which qualifications, departments and professional sectors will be more in demand in the future.
+Although it is not yet clear how these activities will look like.
+But employers already have an idea of which qualifications, departments and occupations will be in greater demand in the future.

 26 percent assume a strong rise in IT jobs, 20 percent believe in the increasing importance of the HR department, and 15 percent jobs with customer contact in the digital age are of high relevance.
 This means fewer activities in administration and accounting, but rather tasks that require emotional intelligence, creativity and flexible thinking.